Question: Is all vinegar gluten-free?

-Gluten-free vinegar is a touchy topic for many experts in the gluten-free community who consider distilled vinegar to be safe because the vinegar distillation process breaks down and eliminates the gluten protein fragments.
-While other experts question the safety of anything that begins as a gluten grain referring to testing technology for gluten, that does not always pick up smaller fragments of the protein that may cause people to react.
+Still, on the opposing side, other experts question the safety of anything that begins as a gluten grain.
+These experts are referring to testing technology for gluten that does not always pick up smaller protein fragments that may cause people to react.

-The clear-cut answer you’re looking for might be trial and error.
+When deciding for yourself, the clear-cut answer may be trial and error.

 While some experts differ in their opinions of whether distilled vinegar made from gluten grains (wheat being the common source of white vinegar) is safe for everyone eating a gluten-free diet, the ultimate answer lies in what works for each individual.

-Few people who are very sensitive to trace gluten will react to all types of vinegar, including the kinds listed as safe.
-If that is the case, the cause could be gluten-cross contamination in manufacturing the product or possibly trace gluten contamination in the ingredients used to make the vinegar.
-The root cause may also be that the person is reacting to something else in the vinegar, and that gluten is not the problem at all.
+Few people sensitive to trace gluten will react to all types of vinegar, including those listed as safe.
+If that is the case, the cause could be gluten-cross contamination in manufacturing the product.
+Surely it could also possibly be trace gluten contamination in the ingredients used to make the vinegar.
+Or, to that end, the root cause may also be that the person is reacting to something else in the vinegar and that gluten is not the problem.

-The vast majority of people eating a gluten-free diet will not need to worry about vinegar in the “Usually Safe” category at all.
-But if you cannot seem to find a vinegar that doesn’t cause you to react, you may want to consider making vinegar at home.
+Granted, most people eating a gluten-free diet will not need to worry about vinegar in the “Usually Safe” category.
+But if you cannot find a vinegar that doesn’t cause you to react, you may want to consider making vinegar at home.

 Plain distilled kinds of vinegar are gluten-free even when made with gluten-containing grains when gluten is removed during the distillation process rendering the final product gluten-free.